 - Big Mac in Panama City will cost around $4

 - A beer in a Panama City bar will cost from $1.50 to $5 each.
-Imported and craft beers are more expensive than local favourites Panama, Atlas, and Bilboa.
+Imported and craft beers are more expensive than local favorites Panama, Atlas, and Bilboa.

 - A 500ml local beer in a supermarket will cost around $1

-- A litre of milk in a supermarket will cost around $1.50
+- A liter of milk in a supermarket will cost around $1.50

 - A decent bottle of wine $7